dgalvis/heart_surgery_model/README.md

    - run_ode_bear.m - run the model on all parameters of the hypercube for all patients in data_all.mat (controls too)
    - run_copy_hypercube_bear.m - Parameter 4 of this model is an integer, this adds that to the hypercube
    - run_analysis.m - takes in the results of hypercube evaluation and analyses the best solutions
+   - run_pca.m - compares features (Cortisol, ACTH, Cytokines) using pca and correlation (for all patient's data)

 ### data :
 Contains the acth, cortisol data (it also has cytokine data which is not yet in the model)